wJoenn/louisramosdev/content/blogs/frontend-webdev-from-beginner-to-developer.md

 ### 12. Meta-Framework

-You'll understand what they are along your learnings but in just a few words : They enable `Server Side Rendering` which improves `Search Engine Optimization` as well as include some cool utilities to your current JavaScript framework so improve Developer Experience.
+You'll understand what they are along your learnings but in just a few words : They enable `Server Side Rendering` which improves `Search Engine Optimization` as well as include some cool utilities to your current JavaScript framework to improve Developer Experience.

 Vue.js' Meta-Framework is called <button class="embed" data-src="https://youtube.com/embed/dCxSsr5xuL8">Nuxt</button><br /><br />